This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Singing With You, Pecking at Your Ear or Hair, Becoming Attached to Things, Regurgitating Food

-- Gently peck at your ear or hair, showing trust and affection.
+- Gently peck at your ear or hair, displaying affectionate pecking as a sign of acceptance and love.

-- Attach to favorite toys or items, a sign of emotional security.
+- Attach to favorite toys or items, showing object attachment that provides emotional security.

 Signs of Affection/Attachment